SpecOps7/Python/README.md

 # Python
-This repository contains powerful Python Scripts that can change the world.
-Only use it for the greater good.
+This repository contains powerful Python Scripts.
+Only use it for the greater good, or lesser of two evils.